 Venial sins do not have the power to completely sever our relationship with God.
 But they do have the effect of harming our relationship with God and doing damage to our own soul.
 Venial sins can build upon themselves, leading to other venial sins.
 However, a thousand venial sins can never equal a mortal sin.
 A mortal sin is of a completely different category.
 With that said, it’s also important to note that venial sins, especially when they grow in number, can weaken us such that we are more likely to commit a mortal sin.

 Venial sins are forgiven in Confession but can also be forgiven through prayer, by receiving Holy Communion and through a good act of contrition.
 But Confession is the ideal place to receive forgiveness for venial sins since this Sacrament adds a special grace to the area we need it the most.

-Mortal Sin: Mortal sin is the most serious sin and its effect is to be understood by its very name: mortal.
-Mortal means deadly and, therefore, mortal sin completely kills the grace of God in our heart.
+Mortal Sin: Mortal sin is the most serious sin, and its effect is to be understood by its very name: mortal.
+Mortal means deadly; therefore, mortal sin completely kills the grace of God in our heart.
 It leaves us spiritually dead and lacking in charity and hope.

 Interestingly, mortal sin does not necessarily destroy faith in our lives.
 It certainly attacks our faith and confuses it, but faith is still possible while in mortal sin.
 In fact, it is that enduring ability to have faith that can have the effect of enabling one to repent of mortal sin and return to God.